-From an IT degree and then by using an affinity for organisation, hard work, people and machines, I worked my way up through key technical, managerial and sales positions in some of the largest and most prestigious IT corporations in the world.
-Latterly I worked in a very much sought-after, yet high-pressure, presales IT Solutions architecture position with a global IT Consultancy who has to remain nameless.
+Starting with an IT degree and then by using an affinity for organisation, hard work, people and machines, I worked my way up through key technical, managerial and sales positions in several of the largest and most prestigious IT corporations in the world.
+Latterly I worked in a much sought-after but high-pressure, presales Solutions Architect position with one of the world’s largest global IT Consultancy’s, who have to remain nameless.

-I was responsible for the development of infrastructure technology solutions and all associated cost (£100s of millions!) for technical solution designs encompassing all non-functional requirements and was the technical authority for global delivery and briefing service delivery teams.
+I was responsible for the development and costing of technological designs and the documentation of these solutions encompassing all non-functional requirements and was the technical authority for briefing the service delivery teams.

-Then (assuming you are still reading) ..... on the spur of a moment I took a Dry Stone Walling beginners course where I had an awakening, saw the light and became hooked on:
+Then (assuming you are still reading) ..... on the spur of the moment, as something to do on a free weekend, I took a Dry Stone Walling beginners course where I had an awakening, becoming conscious of the positivities to be gained from a “digital detox” and became hooked on a lifestyle which embraced;

-* the physical exercise and getting fit, breathing the fresh air, beholding the majesty of nature and the extensive outdoor lifestyle,
+* the majesty of physical exercise, breathing fresh air, beholding the beauty of nature and the extensive outdoor lifestyle,

 * making physical exertions to become physically tired at the end of the day, instead of just mentally exhausted,